Aero-ComSci/Bell-Ringer----220/README.md

 Zeros and ones, got the firmware dialed

 [Chorus]
-I I, numbers shine on the screen
+I I, double ones on the scene
-O O, data flows like a stream
+O O, zeros clean like a dream
-I O, binary code in the team
+I O, binary code in the beam
-I I, digits rule the machine
+I I, digits high like a scheme